Our Barbados Travel Guide will tell you everything you need to know about this stunning tourism hotspot

-Barbados is a relatively small Caribbean island, at only 21 miles long, and 14 miles wide, you could drive the entire island in just 3 hours!
-But don’t be fooled – this island packs a huge punch, and each unique corner is packed with pleasures to unfold.
+One fact about Barbados is, it’s a relatively small Caribbean island, at only 21 miles long, and 14 miles wide.
+In fact, you can drive the entire island in just 3 hours!
+But don’t be fooled, this island packs a huge punch

 We can’t talk about Barbados without talking about rum.
-Recognised world-wide as the true birthplace of the powerful drink, Barbados has been distilling for over 370 years.
-Now?
-You’ll find it in a range of different cocktails across the world, but there’s no better place than its hometown to take a sip.
+Recognised world-wide as the true birthplace of the powerful drink.
+Barbados has been distilling rum for over 370 years.
+Now, Like the Guinness in Ireland, there’s no better place than its home to take a sip.

-Barbados culture is vibrant and vivacious and there’s never a shortage of fun to be had.
+Barbados culture is vibrant and vivacious, there’s never a shortage of fun to be had.
 The biggest party of them all comes in the form of the famous Crop Over festival.
-The festival is a 6-week event that honours the end of sugar cane season.
-It celebrates all that is Bajan with dusk till dawn parties, arts and crafts markets, and delicious food.
+A six-week event honouring the end of sugar cane season.
+Crop Over celebrates all that is Bajan with dusk till dawn parties, arts and crafts markets, and delicious food.

-The finale of Crop Over, Grand Kadooment Day, makes for the islands most exciting day of the year.
-Starting in Saint Michael, Masquerade Bands make there way to Mighty Grynner Highway, with revellers dressed in sequin costumes decorated with colourful feathers, jewels and bright colours, dancing behind the music trucks and moving bars.
+The finale of the festival, Grand Kadooment Day, makes for the island’s most exciting day of the year.
+Starting in Saint Michael, masquerade bands make there way to Mighty Grynner Highway.
+Revellers dressed in sequin costumes decorated with colourful feathers, jewels and bright colours, dancing behind the music trucks and moving bars bedeck the streets.

-The parade of colour and splendour pulsates through the streets, with the invigorating sounds of Calypso blasting through the speakers, before reaching the destination for a big party.
-It’s a word-renowned event which now attracts approximately 15000 people, and truly not to be missed.
+Colour and splendour pulsates through the towns, with the invigorating sounds of Calypso blasting through the speakers, before reaching the destination for a big party.
+It’s a world-renowned event attracting approximately 15,000 people, and truly not to be missed.

-Fish is a huge part of the cuisine, with flying fish being the national dish, you’ll get to enjoy fresh shrimps, lobster, crabs and sea eggs.
-We’d highly recommend adding some hot pepper sauce to your dishes if you like it spicy!
-For something sweet, try traditional Bajan coconut bread.
+Fish and seafood make up a huge part of Bajan cuisine.
+For example, flying fish is the national dish and you can also enjoy fresh shrimps, lobster, crabs and sea eggs.
+We’d recommend adding some hot pepper sauce to your dishes if you like it spicy!
+Satisfy your sweet tooth by trying some traditional Bajan coconut bread.

-While there maybe a lot of elements that make Barbados an active and energetic country, there is also tranquil charm to be found – perfect to just fly and flop.
-The many beautiful white sand beaches offer laid-back shores, with calm waters perfect for lazy swims between soaking up the sun’s rays.
-The people here are also exceptionally welcoming and will always be on hand for a friendly conversation and provide help with anything you need.
+While there maybe lots of elements making Barbados an active and energetic country, there’s also plenty of tranquil charm.
+The country’s many beautiful beaches offer laid-back shores and calm waters perfect for lazy swims between soaking up the sun.

 So, let’s take a look at where in Barbados you should explore.